lski/webpack-babel-typescript-react-template/Readme.md

 -   Investigate source maps relating to the original, rather than webpack output
 -   Investigate whether storybook is worthwhile for the template.
     -   Or is an install guide better?
--   Update .env file for development and have them work with webpack
-    -   Port
-    -   Host
-    -   Page tile
-    -   outputDir
 -   Add setting for dataurl size
 -   Add a baseUrl setting (in a similar way to the way PUBLIC_URL works for CRA)
 -   Consider the ExtractTextPlugin for CSS/SASS imports (Note: The benefits arent as good as first seems.)